 So, do you need a car in Seattle?
 Nope, local transportation definitely has you covered.

-WHERE TO STAY IN SEATTLE
+WHERE TO STAY FOR A 3-DAY SEATTLE ITINERARY

 We stayed at the Kimpton Monaco and loved everything about it.
 The hotel is beautifully appointed, centrally located and has a cool vibe.